 Options for Changing Borrowers

-Applying for a mortgage jointly means it’s easier to qualify.
+Applying for a mortgage jointly makes it easier to get approved.
 But things change, and one of the borrowers might leave the house or need to get free of the loan for other reasons.
 So, how easy it is to remove a name from a mortgage, and what are the options for doing so?

 It’s possible to get somebody’s name off of a mortgage, but the process is typically challenging.
-This applies to any primary borrower as well as co-signers who helped a borrower get approved.
-Until you make official changes to the mortgage (or pay it off entirely), everybody will be responsible for the loan, and that debt will reduce their ability to get other loans.
+That’s true for primary borrowers as well as co-signers who helped a borrower get approved.
+Until officially change the mortgage (or pay it off entirely), everybody is responsible for the loan, and that debt can reduce their ability to get other loans.

 Especially when it comes to home loans, more than one income may be necessary to reach a satisfactory debt to income ratio.
 In other words, many people have a hard time qualifying for a mortgage on a family-sized house by themselves.

 In most cases, all borrowers are 100% responsible for the debt—it’s not 50/50 on a joint loan.
-If one borrower is unable to pay for any reason (whether it’s financial hardship or one of the borrowers dies), the other borrower needs to keep payments current or pay off the loan.
-If lenders simply remove a name, they increase their risk and they give somebody a free “out,” which banks are reluctant to do.
+If one borrower is unable to pay for any reason (whether it’s financial hardship or one of the borrowers dies), the other borrower needs to keep up with payments or pay off the loan.
+If lenders simply remove a name, they increase their risk and they give somebody a free “out.”
+Lenders are reluctant to do that.

 Unfortunately for co-borrowers, lenders see each applicant as an individual opportunity to collect on the loan.

 How to Remove a Name

-There are several ways to get a name removed from a loan.
+There are several ways to take somebody's name off a loan.

-Plan on a process that takes several weeks and involves significant paperwork, but ideally, you’ll be able to put the loan behind you.
+Expect the process to take some time and involve significant paperwork, but ideally, you’ll be able to put the loan behind you.